sillsdev/fieldworks-crossword/README.md

 # fieldworks-crossword
-Generates crosswords using an API over a FieldWorks project and provides a minority language friendly
+Generates crosswords using an API over a FieldWorks project and provides minority language friendly crossword playing apps